sophgo/sophgo-doc/SG2042/HowTo/Create Bootable Disk Using Prebuilt Image.rst

 2. Download prebuilt images from sophgo daily build
 ===================================================

-We compile hole SG2042 software stack daily.
+We compile whole SG2042 software stack daily.
 You can get these binaries from our NAS server.

 http://219.142.246.77:65000//sharing/f73TDqXdN